fgonzalez3/mada-bat-kobuvirus/Finding-Kobuvirus-Positives.md

 ### Finding positive Kobuvirus samples after mNGS + IDseq

-1.First, we downloaded all non-host contigs derived from fecal samples, mapping to ANY taxon from IDseq in the 'RR034B1_feces' project.
+1.First, I downloaded all non-host contigs derived from fecal samples, mapping to ANY taxon from IDseq in the 'RR034B1_feces' project.
 (Note that we did not take contigs from HeLa controls or water).
 This is done in bulk, manually, on IDseq.net in the top right-hand corner.

 Note that when you download all the non-host contigs, it will produce a folder with a separate fasta file for each sample, which lists the contigs by node number but does not include the sample ID.
 Before joining all the contigs (nodes) together, you need to distinguish them by sample ID.
 Cara wrote an Rscript that parses this for each filetype (rename-fastas-feces, rename-fastas-urine, rename-fastas-throat).
 To rename your files and the headers within them, copy the appropriate Rscript for the tissue type into your appropriate downloads folder, cd into that folder on the command line, and simply type (example here for feces):